7 First Time Homebuyer Tips | Down Payment & Closing Costs

 Talking to a licensed Loan Originator to get a list of documents required for underwriting and processing.
 A lot of the times we see mortgage companies go over verbal information and write pre-approvals, but when it comes to underwriting – they do not verify.
 You should be asking yourself, “How solid is my pre-approval?”

-A lender can also have something called an overlay, which is an internal guideline on top of agency guidelines – this can make it harder to qualify or a loan having less favorable terms.
+A lender can also have something called an overlay, which is an internal guideline on top of agency guidelines.
+Tougher guidelines can make it harder to qualify or a loan having less favorable terms.
+Some common overlays include:

 3rd Tip – Determining a Comfortable Mortgage Payment